 Dr. Kolucki currently serves as Chairman of the Department of Obstetrics and Gynecology at Moses Taylor Hospital in Scranton.

-He received his bachelor’s degree from Boston College and an MD degree from Georgetown University School of Medicine, Washington, D.C., where he also participated in and completed their OB/GYN Residency where he served as Chief Administrative Resident.
-Following his residency, Dr. Kolucki returned to the Scranton area to continue his practice with the Physicians’ Health Alliance, at the time, an affiliate of the Moses Taylor Health Care System.
-He is the national physician advisor of the Community Health Systems’ Obstetrics/Pediatrics Council and holds teaching appointments in the health departments of the Geisinger Commonwealth School of Medicine and Marywood University.
-He is a fellow in the American College of Obstetrics and Gynecology.
+He received his bachelor’s degree from Boston College and an MD degree from Georgetown University School of Medicine, Washington, D.C., where he served as Chief Administrative Resident while completing his OB/GYN Residency.
+Following his residency, Dr. Kolucki returned to the Scranton area to continue his practice with the Physicians’ Health Alliance, at the time an affiliate of the Moses Taylor Health Care System.
+He is the national physician advisor of the Community Health Systems’ Obstetrics/Gynecology Council and holds teaching appointments in the health departments of the Geisinger Commonwealth School of Medicine and Marywood University.
+Dr. Kolucki is a fellow in the American College of Obstetrics and Gynecology.

 Dr. Kolucki serves on the boards of directors of Moses Taylor Hospital, Physicians’ Health Alliance and Pennsylvanians for Human Life.
 He previously served as the President of the medical staff at Moses Taylor Hospital.

 Attorney Marsili currently serves as a director of the Moses Taylor Foundation Board of Directors.

 She is currently employed by the First National Bank of Pennsylvania as a Vice President and Special Assets Officer specializing in commercial loan workouts.
 Prior to joining the First National Bank, she was engaged in private practice for twenty-six years and was a partner in the law firm of Epstein, Utan, Wilson and Marsili specializing in estate planning, estate administration and banking law.
 In addition to her work with FNB, she maintains a limited private practice.